 PitPat isn’t a GPS tracker.
 That distinction matters, because most people searching for “dog tracker” want location tracking.
 PitPat does something different: it monitors how much your dog moves, categorizes activity types, and helps you hit daily exercise goals.

-• It does not have GPS — use it for fitness monitoring, not location tracking
+- It doesn’t have GPS — use it for fitness monitoring, not location tracking

 The device distinguishes between five activity types: